WestlakeUniversity-WangLab/MuKiP-pip/README.md

 # MuKiP

-The **Mu**lti-scale **Ki**netic modeling **P**latform (MuKiP) is a chemical
-kinetics simulation platform written in Kotlin/Java and Published on PyPI, developed by the T. Wang's group at Westlake University.
+The **Mu**lti-scale **Ki**netic modeling **P**latform (MuKiP) is a comprehensive software toolkit designed for addressing complex physicochemical processes at three-phase interfaces in heterogeneous catalysis, currently under development by Prof. Tao Wang’s group at Westlake University.
+It is written in Kotlin/Java and published on PyPI.
-This platform currently focuses on efficient descriptor-based microkinetic simulations, while tending to enable multiple multi-scale modules in the future that will integrate factors such as electrochemistry, reactor dynamics, and mass transport.
-Designed for modular construction of multi-scale kinetic models, it aims to automate equation system assembly through algebraic modules and solve them efficiently with advanced algorithms.
+The first release of this platform currently focuses on efficient descriptor-based microkinetic modeling and will, in the future, enable multiple multi-scale modules that integrate factors such as electrochemistry, reactor kinetics, and mass transport.
+Designed for modular construction of multi-scale kinetic models, it aims to automate the assembly of systems of equations using algebraic modules and to solve them efficiently with advanced algorithms.
 The platform also provides open interfaces, allowing third-party developers to create and distribute custom addons.

 ## Install